 Big Bend Fast Facts

-- The highest elevation found in Big Bend is 7,832 feet on Emory Peak
+Big Bend’s lowest point is 1,715 feet at Rio Grande River.
+The highest point in Big Bend is 7,832 feet on Emory Peak.

-- Big Bend National Park lies in the Central time zone
+Big Bend is in the Central Time Zone.

 Where is Big Bend National Park?

 Big Bend National Park is one of the most remote parks in the continental United States.
 It runs along the Texas-Mexico border created by the Rio Grande River.
 It is a long way from civilization of any size.
 Further directions and maps can be found at Getting to Big Bend.